 NVC will also instruct you to bring your medical examination results with you to your immigration interview.

-Your I-693 medical exam is good for two years.
+Your I-693 medical exam is valid for two years.

 What to Expect During Your Immigration Medical Examination?